The best website monitoring software will make it simple and easy to monitor your website on a continuous and automatic basis.

 There’s no free tier, but would-be buyers can avail themselves of a 21-day trial across all the paid-for tiers, with no credit card required, and three useful free tools that’ll give them a taste of what to expect from the website monitoring service.
 Uptime.com also provides a free public status page for dozens of companies (including popular web hosting outfits) and you can even subscribe to alerts.

-Pingdom is regarded by many as the leader of the website monitoring market with nearly 900,000 customers worldwide including the likes of Walmart, Salesforce and Spotify.
+Pingdom is regarded by many as the leader of the website monitoring market, with customers worldwide including the likes of Walmart, Salesforce and Spotify.
 It focuses on website performance and availability monitoring, meaning it looks at whether the website is up, and whether it loads as expected.

 Note that Pingdom sits alongside other Solarwinds products (AppOptics, PaperTrail and Loggly) to provide a one-stop-shop for businesses looking to monitor almost everything that is connected.

-Pricing is quite expensive, though, with the cheapest tier starting from over $40 per month for up to 50 endpoint monitors.
-However, all Pingdom tiers come with a free 14-day trial but you can also use its website speed test to test the load time of a page (or an index page) and analyze it to find bottlenecks.
+Pricing is quite expensive, though, all Pingdom tiers come with a free 14-day trial.
+You can also use its website speed test to test the load time of a page (or an index page) and analyze it to find bottlenecks.

 In its simplest form, Site24x7 is a powerful website monitoring solution that scales all the way to become an all-encompassing, full-blown powerhouse that can do application performance monitoring and infrastructure monitoring for thousands of servers and websites simultaneously.
 That’s great for DevOps teams who want to monitor and troubleshoot applications, servers and network infrastructure, including private and public clouds.